16 Styles of Mid Century Modern Fences and Screens

 Midcentury modern chain link fence from vintage design catalog

 Modern and traditional design both take a controlled and ordered approach to space.
 These rustic fences are rough, natural, and variable, neither really modern nor traditional.
-If you like a little more texture, a rustic fence or screen can complement a modern house well so long as there is a transition zone between formal and informal.
+If you like a little more texture, a rustic fence or screen can complement a modern house well.
+The juxtaposition between controlled and wild can often make for a really powerful and compelling design!

 Midcentury MCM grapestake fence rustic